DioneSunochio/responsive-web-design/cat-photo/README.md

   - I custom the form.

 - ### _JavaScript:_
-  - I created a button with a functionality that change the image displayed next to it.
+  - I created a button with functionality that changes the image displayed next to it.

 ---